-Various Forms of Mother Tara:
+Various Forms of Mother Tara | Tara Thangka

-The mother emanating as Nirmanakaya Tara, is one of the main deities who deals with us confused and distracted beings, and who can bring us back to the original state.
+The mother emanating as Nirmanakaya Tara is one of the main deities who deals with us, confused and distracted beings.
+She can bring us back to the original state.
 Thus she is named the mother of both samsara and nirvana.

 For human beings, Tara emanates in a human form like ours- two arms, two legs, two eyes and so her features are familiar.
-Her traditional costume and adornment, as we see it in thangkas.
-It is very similar to what human beings of the ruling classes wore in an ancient India.
-She emanated this way in order to make it easier for human beings to connect with her and bring them towards Enlightenment.
+Her traditional costume and adornment are clearly depicted in the thangka.
+She is depicted like what human beings of the ruling classes wore in ancient India.
+She emanated this way for human beings to connect with her and bring them towards Enlightenment.

-Similarly in India, Tara's popular emanations include wisdom Dakini Mandarva and Niguma while in Tibet is Dakini Yeshe Tsogyal.
-Practice of Green Tara, White Tara, Red Tara, Yeshe Tsogyal can help us remove fears, obscurations and hindrances, and also help us develop the ability to benefit all the sentient beings.
+In Tibet, it is Dakini Yeshe Tsogyal.
+The practice of Green Tara, White Tara, Red Tara, Yeshe Tsogyal helps us remove fears and hindrances.
+And also develop the ability to benefit all the sentient beings.

 Tara and the Wisdom Dakini:

-Among the various forms of dakini, there are wisdom dakini, action dakini, earthly dakini and so on.
-When described, dakini are portryed as young, beautiful, dancing.
-But some dakini such as Singhamukha (Lion-headed dakini), Troma Nagmo have wrathful appearances.
+Among the various forms of Dakini, there is wisdom Dakini, action Dakini, earthly Dakini, and so on.
+When described, Dakini are portrayed as young, beautiful, dancing.
+But some Dakini such as Singhamukha (lion-headed Dakini), Troma Nagmo have wrathful appearances.

 Source: Tara's Enlightened Activity, by Khenchen Palden Sherab and Khenpo Tsewang Dongyal